 I use granulated/white sugar in most recipes.
 In Sweden, granulated sugar is usually made from beets but it works just as well to use cane sugar.

 I use flaky sea salt in most recipes, unless stated otherwise.
+If you’re using fine grain salt, you may need to reduce the amount of salt stated in the recipe.

 I use heavy cream or heavy whipping cream in many recipes – the one I use has a fat content of 40% and contains no stabilizers – but ones with around 36% fat work too.